leslieDLcy/double_event_dataset/README.md

 # Setup a cache directory.
 Use this if you want all waveforms to be
 # saved also on your computer and/or make the `for` loop below
 # run faster next time (providing the same cache dir will load from
 # disk instead than downloading from the web.
-Check to have few Gigabytes of
+You need to have few
-# free space on your computer)
+# Gigabytes of free space on your computer for that)
 cache_dir = None  # None: no cache (always download waveforms)
 # Provide a class label to work only on specific waveforms.
 # None means: all labels.
 classlabel = 'urb_single'
-# To have  alist of all class labels, type:
+# To get the list of all class labels, type:
 classlabels = class_labels()  # = ['urb_multi', 'urb_nc', 'urb_single']

 for channel_data in get_channel_data(cache_dir, classlabel=classlabel):